Back

 The Standard Compute API is fully compatible with the OpenAI chat completions format.
 The only change you need to make in your existing setup is swapping the base URL to https://api.stdcmpt.com/v1 and using your Standard Compute API key instead of an OpenAI key.

 If you are using the OpenAI Python or Node SDK, set the base_url (Python) or baseURL (Node) parameter when initializing the client.
-If you are using an automation platform, look for the "Base URL" or "API Base" field in the connection settings.
+If you are using an agent, look for the "Base URL" or "API Base" field in its provider settings.

 You can test the API with a simple curl command: curl -X POST https://api.stdcmpt.com/v1/chat/completions -H "Authorization: Bearer sk-your-api-key" -H "Content-Type: application/json" -d '{"model": "standard", "messages": [{"role": "user", "content": "Say hello"}]}'.